On quantum separation of variables beyond fundamental representations: Q-operator and quantum spectral curve

 indeed:

 clearly the definition of $\langle L|$ is fixed up to the choice of the normalization of all the transfer matrix eigenvectors.
-These observations naturally lead to the idea that we are able to construct the SoV basis once the $Q$ -operator is known.
-There is anyhow an important comments we have to make, i.e. some further informations are indeed required\ beyond the knowledge of the $Q$-operator.
+These observations naturally lead to the idea that we are able to construct an SoV basis once the $Q$ -operator is known.
+There is anyhow an important comments we have to make, i.e. some further informations are indeed required beyond the knowledge of the $Q$-operator.
 In particular, the right choice of the vector $\langle L|$ which has to satisfy the condition:

-and even more importantly we have to have a criterion to chose the spectrum of the separate variables.
+for $|t\rangle$ any transfer matrix eigenvector and even more importantly we have to have a criterion to chose the spectrum of the separate variables.
 In our SoV construction there are indeed the fusion relations and the fact that they are simplified for some specific choice of the values of the spectral parameter to guide us to the proper choice of the spectrum of the quantum separate variables.

 In the non-fundamental representations we considered in this article, we can now make the above description of the SoV basis construction using the $Q$-operator.
 In particular, we have the following: